-James E. Thompson, Professor
+James E. Thompson, Dean Emeritus

 Mechanical and Aerospace Engineering

-Jim Thompson is a professor in the Mechanical and Aerospace Engineering Department.
+Jim Thompson is Dean Emeritus and a retired professor in the Mechanical and Aerospace Engineering Department.
 He served as dean of the University of Missouri College of Engineering from 1994 to 2014.
 Prior to that, he was the dean of engineering for the University of New Mexico.
 Thompson is a registered professional engineer, a Fellow of the Institute of Electrical and Electronic Engineers and past president of the IEEE Dielectrics and Electrical Insulation Society.